Lofi Girl: Spirit City: Lofi Sessions

+Viewership

+In February 2020, the main live "lofi hip hop radio - beats to relax/study to" was viewed 218 million times, and in July 2022 more than 668 million.
+In 2023, an average of 40,000 people are connected every day at the same time.

+In 2024, the channel is among the 10 most watched channels in France and the main live "lofi hip hop radio - beats to relax/study to" is considered by the Nouvel Observateur as one of the "20 [videos] that have marked the platform."

+Reception and cultural impact

-Lofi Girl's viewership has grown ever since the start of the live stream.
+Lofi Girl's viewership has since been released to acclaim and developed ever since the beginning of the live stream.
 Fareid El Gafy from Washington Square News praised the live stream about studying, saying "Thanks to this playlist, I've cranked out a multitude of essays, study sessions, scripts and rough cuts to the tune of pop culture samples, muted snares and artificial record scratches."
 Xavier Piedra of Mashable praised it for its relaxing songs that keep the listener focused.
 He also noted that the playlist is updated frequently and often contains a mixture of old and newly added songs.
 The live stream was the first live stream listed on Cassidy Quinn of KGW's "Top 10 non-news live channels to watch on YouTube while social distancing".
 Quinn described the songs in the live stream as "a constant stream of low-key music you play in the background while you get work done, do chores, whatever you're doing at home right now".
 ChilledCow's lofi hip-hop playlist was also named the best lo-fi beats playlist by Red Bull.
 In 2021, The A.V.
 Club claimed that lo-fi beats to relax and study "turns the average person into a superhuman academic whose powers of concentration are rivaled only by headphone-wearing cartoon girls sitting at their desks during rainy days", while Rolling Stone said that "Lo-fi's slow, smooth beats aren't just for studying and working.
 They represent the revenge of producers who have found a way to put their talent to good use in difficult times."
-During the COVID-19 pandemic, Dazed Digital writer Sophia Atkinson referred to Lofi Girl as a "social distancing role model", it seemingly being "crystal clear that the anime girl was always operating in a post-coronavirus reality".
+Amid the peak of the COVID-19 pandemic, Dazed Digital writer Sophia Atkinson referred to Lofi Girl as a "social distancing role model", it seemingly being "crystal clear that the anime girl was always operating in a post-COVID reality".